Big Bend, Waukesha County, Wisconsin: Education

 Christ Lutheran School is a PreK3-8th grade school of the Wisconsin Evangelical Lutheran Synod in Big Bend.

-The village is also part of the Mukwonago Area School District, and has Big Bend Elementary School within the village limits of Big Bend serving grades K-6, while older students go to Parkview Middle School and Mukwonago High School.
+The village is also part of the Mukwonago Area School District.
+Big Bend Elementary School, within the village limits, serves grades K-6.
+Older students go to Parkview Middle School and Mukwonago High School.

 Hygena Spring #2

-In the late 1860s, Waukesha County was known as the “Saratoga of the West” due to plentiful clean and pure springs.
-At a time when many major municipal water supplies were tainted, the springs of Waukesha County were believed to have healing properties which drew thousands of visitors to the springs and bath houses located in the county.
+In the late 1860s, Waukesha County was known as the “Saratoga of the West” due to plentiful, clean, and pure springs.
+At a time when many major municipal water supplies were tainted, the springs of Waukesha County were believed to have healing properties.
+They drew thousands of visitors to the springs and bath houses located in the county.

-During the early 1890s, local entrepreneur named James M McElroy hatched a plan to pipe water from the Hygeia Spring, located in the Town of Waukesha, over 100 miles to the Columbian Exposition in Chicago.
-Despite the fresh water of Lake Michigan, the Chicago River was contaminated with raw sewage, and many feared the water shortage would dissuade guests from attending the exhibition.
+During the early 1890s, local entrepreneur James M McElroy hatched a plan to pipe water from the Hygeia Spring, located in the Town of Waukesha, more than 100 miles to the Columbian Exposition in Chicago.
+Despite the fresh water of Lake Michigan, the Chicago River was contaminated with raw sewage, and many feared the water shortage would dissuade people from attending the exhibition.
 McElroy was to receive 8.5 cents per gallon, after commission, for shipping the water from Waukesha to Chicago.

 On May 12, 1892, a trainload of laborers and iron pipe were forced to retreat from the spring when village residents, armed with cannons and rifles, ordered them to leave the spring alone.
 Locals feared the mass pumping from the spring would destroy other springs in the area.
 After this mishap, McElroy purchased a spring outside of the Town of Waukesha in what is now the Village of Big Bend.
 He called it Hygena Springs II.
-McElroy did build his 100-mile pipe to Chicago, but once the water reached the exhibition it was said to be stale and tasteless.
+McElroy did build his 100-mile pipe to Chicago, but once the water reached the exhibition, it was said to be stale and tasteless.

 Hygena Spring II still flows today.
 Though the spring is located on private property, the owners allow the public to enjoy the water.